GuideSep 21, 2023

 Once the query is understood, RAG taps into a range of external data sources.
 These sources could include up-to-date databases, APIs, or extensive document repositories.
 The goal here is to access a breadth of information that extends beyond the language model's initial training data.
 This step is vital in ensuring that the response generated is informed by the most current and relevant information available.

-The external data, along with the user query, is transformed into numerical vector representations.
+The external data, along with the user query, is transformed into numerical vector representations using a vector embedding.
 This conversion is a critical part of the process, as it enables the system to perform complex mathematical calculations to determine the relevancy of the external data to the user's query.
 The precision in this matching process directly influences the quality and relevance of the information retrieved.

 With the relevant external data identified, the next step involves augmenting the language model's prompt with this information.
 This augmentation is more than just adding data; it involves integrating the new information in a way that maintains the context and flow of the original query.
 This enhanced prompt allows the language model to generate responses that are not only contextually rich but also grounded in accurate and up-to-date information.